Admission & Aid FAQs

 If I am not eligible for the federal Pell Grant, what other types of financial aid are available?

-The FAFSA is used to determine your eligibility for federal grants, state grants, Work-Study and loans.
+The FAFSA is used to determine your eligibility for federal grants, state grants, Work-Study, and loans.
 When students are not eligible for the federal Pell Grant, they may be eligible for the PHEAA State Grant.
-Students also have the option to apply for a Federal Student Direct Loan, which you must pay back.
+Students also have the option to apply for a Federal Direct Student Loan, which you must repay.

 How do I apply for a William D. Ford Federal Direct Student Loan (Direct Loan)?

-- An entrance counseling session and a Master Promissory Note (MPN) at www.studentaid.gov.
+- An Entrance Counseling session (EC) and a Master Promissory Note (MPN) at www.studentaid.gov.

 What is the difference between a subsidized federal Direct Loan and an unsubsidized federal Direct Loan?